antoniosjefferson/cloud-journey/README.md

 - **April 28, 2025**: Completed Module 1 of AWS Cloud Practitioner Essentials.
 Set up this repo and began documenting my journey.
 Will update every Sunday or Monday.

+- **May 5, 2025**: Completed Module 2 of the AWS course.
+Created personal flashcards in Anki to master core concepts.
+Confident this will pay off.

 ---

 ## AWS Cloud Anki Cards